AninditaBasu/writing-technically/docs/source/index-guides.rst

    And hang a pearl in every cowslip's ear.

-   -- Shakespeare, William.
-"A Midsummer Night's Dream".
+   -- William Shakespeare, *A Midsummer Night's Dream*

 .. raw:: html